Chibi Devi!

 Chibi Devi! (ちび☆デビ!, Chibi Debi!) is a Japanese manga series written and illustrated by Hiromu Shinozuka.
 It was serialized in Shogakukan's shōjo manga magazine Ciao from May 2008 to November 2014, with its chapters collected in eleven tankōbon volumes.
-It is about a middle school girl who discovers a devil baby on her bed one day.
-The manga was adapted into a seventy-five episode anime television series by SynergySP which aired in Japan from October 2011 to February 2014.
+Chibi Devi focuses on a middle schoolgirl who discovers a devil baby on her bed one day.
+It was adapted into a 75-episode anime television series by SynergySP, which aired from October 2011 to February 2014.

 Plot

-Honoka Sawada is a lonely girl who is often picked on by others.
-After meeting a strange baby named Mao, she soon learns that it is none other than a devil.
+Honoka Sawada is a lonely and shy orphan girl who is often teased by her classmates.
+After meeting a strange baby named Mao, she soon learns that he is connected to devils.